kdoore/CS2335-Gitbook/conversation-scriptable-objects/dialogmanagerconvlist/hideshow-panel-script.md

 This script can be used on the DecisionPanel which controls buttons for changing scenes.
 A checkbox in the inspector provides an option to have the panel start in open state when the scene loads.

-The Panel must have a CanvasGroup.
+**The Panel must have a CanvasGroup Component. **

-When working with [DialogManager](/conversation-scriptable-objects/dialogmanagerconvlist.md), this DecisionPanel should be set as the Next Panel To Open in the DialogManager script.
+When working with [SimpleDialog](/simple-dialog-prefab.md), or [DialogManager](/conversation-scriptable-objects/dialogmanagerconvlist.md), this DecisionPanel should be set as the Next Panel To Open in the SimpleDialog or DialogManager script.

 ```java